 The Amex Blue Business Plus is a great card many new start ups.
 The card earns 2X Membership Rewards back on all purchases up to $50,000 per year and comes with no annual fee.

-Since the Amex Blue Business Plus is a credit card and the Business Gold Rewards Card is a charge card you can actually apply for both of these at the same time.
-Together, the two would make a lucrative duo that would provide you with all-around great bonus earning potential since you would pick up 2X on all purchases and up to 3X on select bonus categories.
+Since the Amex Blue Business Plus is a credit card and the Business Gold Card is a charge card you can actually apply for both of these at the same time.
+Together, the two would make a lucrative duo that would provide you with all-around great bonus earning potential since you would pick up 2X on all purchases and up to 4X on select bonus categories.
 You can read more about the Amex application rules here.

 There have been welcome offers for this card at 25,000 before but those offers have been pretty rare and usually disappear really quickly.
-Because of the 2X Membership Rewards on every single purchase, the Business Blue Plus is worth it even when it doesn’t have a sign-up bonus.
+Because of the 2X Membership Rewards on every single purchase, the Business Blue Plus is worth it even when it doesn’t have a welcome bonus.

 American Express Business Gold

-The American Express Business Gold is the newly revamped gold card from American Express.
+The American Express Business Gold is the newly revamped Gold card from American Express.
 It stands out with its bonus earning potential, which covers a lot of categories that businesses will need to make purchases in.